dhoard/jmx_exporter/docs/content/1.1.0/http-mode/rules.md

 Metric names and label names are sanitized.
 All characters other than `[a-zA-Z0-9:_]` are replaced with underscores, and adjacent underscores are collapsed.
 There's no limitations on label values or the help text.

-A minimal config is `{}`, which will connect to the local JVM and collect everything in the default format.
+A minimal configuration is `{}`, which will connect to the local JVM and collect everything in the default format.
 Note that the scraper always processes all mBeans, even if they're not exported.

  **Notes**